gchowell/QuantDiffForecast-Toolbox/README.md

 Rows are assumed equally spaced in the model time step; handle missing values upstream.

-Select which series (column) to fit in your options function.
-If your model output maps to the observation differently (e.g., scaled incidence), implement that mapping in the options/model code.

 ### Sanity-check model solutions (optional)

 ```matlab